By MICK ROBERTS ©

 Known affectionately as ‘The Green Frog’, the South Bulli No 4 was manufactured in 1909 by the Avonside Engine Company in London, England before beginning her working life at the South Bulli Colliery, Bellambi.

-During the Great War (1914-18) the South Bulli Colliery was extremely busy keeping up demand for coal to fire the blast furnaces at Port Kembla Steelworks.
+During World War II the South Bulli Colliery was extremely busy keeping up demand for coal to fire the blast furnaces at Port Kembla Steelworks.
 The South Bulli No. 4, along with two other locomotives, hauled the coal wagons between the coal depot at the foot of the escarpment, and the weigh bridge siding at the Bellambi Point sea jetty.

 Older residents clearly remember the engine puffing along the tramway hemmed by Keerong Avenue and Bellambi Lane.